“I told you it wouldn’t work,” I quipped to my partner, Abi, after his first land investing sale fell through.

 We were able to make owner financing work and now have a six-figure annual passive income stream, which allowed me to quit my full time job as a director of affordable housing programs in New York.

-But as you can see, we faced a lot of hurdles along the way.
+But as you can see, we faced a lot of hurdles along the way to achieving this dream.

 And to be honest, it was only due to my partner’s stubbornness that we didn’t give up.